There are three recognised mood disorders in the period after birth.

 Contributing factors for PND

 PND is caused by a combination of biological, psychological (spiritual) and social (cultural) factors.
-It results in a variety of symptoms and impacts on women’s lives in all these areas.
+It results in a variety of symptoms and affects women’s lives in all these areas.

 A different combination of these factors is responsible for each woman’s unique experience of PND.
 Strategies for managing postnatal depression towards recovery must address biological, psychological and social aspects of the woman’s life.
 This usually requires a combination of interventions.